 Thinking about returning to study?
 There are plenty of things to weigh up.
 Maybe you haven’t studied since high school and are looking to get your first qualification.
 Or maybe you’ve completed your bachelor’s, but a postgraduate degree will help you upskill and nab that promotion you’ve had your eye on.
-Whatever your situation, studying at university online could be the best way to get your career in the place you want it to be – in a way that fits in with your lifestyle.
+Whatever your situation, doing a course online at university could be the best way to get your career in the place you want it to be – in a way that fits in with your lifestyle.

 Now, as Australia’s most experienced online university, at Charles Sturt we’re pretty confident we know a bit about delivering the best online university education.
 And the fact that more students choose to study online with us than any other uni in Australia (in fact, there are around 25,000 studying online with us right now!) motivates us to keep improving.

 But you might have some queries about what online university study is really like.
 We reckon these are the top five questions to ask a uni about studying online.
 So, ready for some answers?

 You want to know that you can access what you need when you need it.
 And you want to be sure that everything you need can be done online.
 After all, it’s called online study for a reason!